 I am a mom to a nine year old little girl named Lily, a lawyer who only ever listens to NPR, podcasts, or audio-books, and a rule-breaking creative who just isn't here for the norm.
 One of the fundamental components of me and my portraiture is that I love people - how they act, how they feel, how they move about through time and space - and I love, love, LOVE the relationships people have with each other, with themselves, and with the planet.

 I am bold and unafraid to speak up, I dedicate a lot of my life to working to improve the world for marginalized communities, I strive to constantly improve my understanding, and I like to push the boundaries of what the every day can be.
 I am a gypsy soul, a maker, a provoker, and a deep thought thinker.
 I question norms, challenge beliefs, and remove expectations.
 There is no perfection, there is only ever trying to be better.

 Read on to learn about why I do what I do. . .

 More 'bout Emily

-I began photography way back when I was a teenager obsessed with fashion photography.
+I began photography way back in rural, Southern Ohio, when I was a teenager obsessed with fashion photography.
 I didn't go to school for it, though I've been in college for just about everything else.
 I prefer to learn on my own and I've perfected the art of self-teaching on a super fast-paced track.